iningwei/UnityCCAction/README.md

 ### TODO
 - Implement ``RotateBy``.
 - It relay on a singleton,not a good idea.
-- Add TimesManager's some usefull functions.
 - Compare with iTween,LeanTween,HotTween,DoTween.

 # TimerTween
 ## TODO
-- Implement Timer id
+- Implement timers visual in inspector.

-# Any problem you get,please let me know.